 Online Programs Overview

-Both the Master of Library Science (MLS) and the Master of Information Management (MIM) are offered by the iSchool to meet the needs of students who wish to earn a professional degree from their home sites.
+Both the Master of Library Science (MLS) and the Master of Information Management (MIM) are offered by the iSchool online to meet the needs of students who wish to earn a professional degree from their home sites.
 For students who are pursuing a degree while working full-time or who live at a distance from the University of Maryland campus, a fully online program is a convenient alternative.

 - Online Programs Overview